 Back and forth and back and forth.

 Now, I want to acknowledge that this story is one-sided.

-The story I just told is focused on you building up R’s story roots, learning things about them, and spending time together.
+The story I just told focuses on you building up R’s story roots, learning things about them, and spending time together.
 A friendship needs to go two ways, and R should also notice small details about you, acting in ways that give you evidence and support your story roots about this friendship.

-But I wrote a book for a reason, and this blog post is already far too long, so for this blog post — IT NEEDS TO GO BOTH WAYS — and I will dive more into the nuances of that in another blog post.
+But I wrote a book for a reason, and this blog post is already far too long, so for this blog post — IT NEEDS TO GO BOTH WAYS — I will dive more into the nuances of that in another blog post.

 I’ll leave you with this:

 We want friendships that make us feel something.

 And do you know what makes us feel something?